 Queensland: English (4, SA)

 The agricultural industry is faced with new and emerging challenges creating a need for graduates who have practical experience, knowledge of cutting-edge technology and the leadership potential to help drive adoption of innovation at every stage of primary production.
 The Bachelor of Agriculture prepares you for the rigours of the ‘real’ world and ensures graduates are skilled to make a difference in the context of the emerging opportunities that a high tech agricultural industry provides.

 The course delivers the right mix of skills-based training and research-led teaching to succeed in today’s agribusiness, livestock and cropping industries.
 Thanks to our partnership with local industry, such as Victoria’s Rural Industries Skills Training (RIST), you’ll benefit from project-based training on extensive crop, dairy, sheep, equine and beef production facilities.
-Graduates from QATC and RIST can apply for direct entry into the Bachelor of Agriculture.
+Graduates from RIST can apply for direct entry into the Bachelor of Agriculture.

 |Core Units||15||Major Units||7|

 |Term 1 - 2020||Bundaberg, Emerald, Rockhampton|

 If you are studying online in Victoria under the CQUniversity and Rural Industries Skills Training (RIST) partnership arrangement, you will gain practical skills in first-year units at the RIST campus in Hamilton, Victoria.
 Under this arrangement, RIST academic staff will assist CQUniversity in the delivery of these subjects.
 You will be able to apply for recognised prior learning to go towards obtaining a RIST Diploma of Agriculture.

 For students studying online in other locations, compulsory residential schools will be conducted in Bundaberg and/or Rockhampton.

 You are required to complete 21 units including 15 core units and either the major in agribusiness or two of the following minors.